 - Oozing or bleeding around areas of hair loss

 Causes Of Alopecia In Dogs

-Bald patches are often the result of allergies in a dogs.
-A dog can be allergic to almost any substance, but flea bites are a particularly common source of allergic reactions in dogs.
-These allergic reactions often lead to dogs chewing and scratching at their skin, which can cause damage to the fur.
+Bald patches may result from allergies.
+Dogs can be allergic to almost any substance, but flea bites are a common source of allergic reactions.
+These reactions often lead to dogs chewing and scratching their skin, which can damage their coats.

-Some dog breeds are genetically predisposed to developing bald spots.
-This is a hereditary condition that is mostly harmless, and most dog owners just live with it rather than trying to treat it.
+Some breeds are genetically predisposed to developing bald spots.
+This hereditary condition is mostly harmless, and most dog owners just live with it rather than treat it.
 Breeds that are predisposed include Chihuahuas, Dachshunds, Greyhounds, and Whippets.

 - Nervous behavior like chewing and licking

 - Reaction to a splinter, glass, or other foreign body in the skin

 - Injuries and scarring

 - Reaction to vaccination